position Director of Swimming and Diving

 Bill Dorenkott is in his 14th year at Ohio State and his fifth year as the director of men’s and women’s swimming and diving.
 His programs are among the best, if not the best, in the Big Ten Conference.
 Consider:

-Dorenkott has also guided the women’s team to six Top 20 finishes at the NCAA championships, including seventh in 2021, and he has coached the men’s program to a Top 10 finish – seventh in 2021 – in his three championship meets.
+Dorenkott has also guided the women’s team to seven Top 20 finishes at the NCAA championships, including seventh in 2021, and he has coached the men’s program to a Top 10 finish – ninth in 2022 – in his four championship meets.

-Individually, Dorenkott has coached 58 Big Ten Conference champions, including 26 Buckeye champions, in addition to six relay championship teams.
+Individually, Dorenkott has coached 58 Big Ten Conference champions, including 26 Buckeye champions, in addition to 12 relay championship teams.

 Dorenkott took over as the head coach of Ohio State’s women’s swimming program in 2008, and in March 2017 he was announced as the director of swimming and diving for OSU’s new combined men’s and women’s program.